Jim Penders: Personal life

 Penders' father, Jim Penders, Sr., also played baseball at the University of Connecticut and was a member of the Huskies team that played in the 1965 College World Series.
 Penders, Sr. was the head baseball coach at East Catholic High School from 1969 to 2012 and won four state championships.

 His brother, Rob Penders, played for the Richmond Roosters of the Frontier League in 1996.
-He is the current head baseball coach at St. Edwards University.
+He is the current head baseball coach at St. Edward's University.

 His grandfather, Jim, was the head baseball coach at Stratford High School from 1931 to 1968 and won four state championships.

 His uncle, Tom Penders, served as the head basketball coach at Tufts University, Columbia University, Fordham University, the University of Rhode Island, University of Texas at Austin, George Washington University and the University of Houston.

 From 1994–1996, Penders lived in Washington, D.C. where he worked as a political fundraiser for Senator Tom Harkin of Iowa.

 Penders and his wife, Brooke, reside in Old Wethersfield.
 They have three children.